mstksg/inCode/copy/entries/hamilton-1.md

 $\langle x_1, x_2 \rangle$ describes the location of an object of mass $m$, then $m_1 = m_2 = m$.

-To make things more convenient, we'll treat this as a quadratic form over an inertia matrix:
+To give us nice notation and make things more convenient, we'll write this as a quadratic form over an inertia matrix:

 $$
 KE(\dot{\mathbf{x}}) = \frac{1}{2} \dot{\mathbf{x}}^T \hat{M} \dot{\mathbf{x}}